CommonAccord/cmacc-host/README.md

 2. Start "cloning" the necessary files.

   A. From https://github.com/CommonAccord/cmacc-host, Clone using the green "Clone or Download" button, then the "Open in Desktop".
 Guide the clone to be in ~{user}/Sites/.
-  B. From https://github.com/CommonAccord/cmacc-app, Clone using the green "Clone or Download" button then the "Open in Desktop".
-Guide the clone to be in ~{user}/Sites/cmacc-host/vendor/.
-  C. Start adding documents:  https://github.com/CommonAccord/Z-CmA, Clone using the green "Clone of Download" button.
-Clone, using "Open in Desktop".
-Guide the clone to be in ~{user}/Sites/cmacc-host/Doc/G/.
-Rename so it becomes ~{user}/Sites/cmacc-host/Doc/G/Z/.
+This includes the basic folder layout and i) the app (https://github.com/CommonAccord/cmacc-app) and the basic set of document widgets for making paragraphs, sections, some documents https://github.com/CommonAccord/Z-CmA, mounted as /G/Z/*)
-  D. Test:  Open browser and navigate to http://localhost{:portnumber}/cmacc-host/index.php?action=list&file=G/Z/ol/3.
+  B. Test:  Open browser and navigate to http://localhost{:portnumber}/cmacc-host/index.php?action=list&file=G/Z/ol/3.
 See if you get a page, and if so, click on "Document".
 You should get a little, bare section list with {Ti} 1. {1.Sec} 2. {2.Sec} 3. {3.Sec}.
 If so, success!
 Continue by cloning materials you want to work on.
 Keep an eye out for their listed "DEPENDENCIES".
 You will need to clone those, too.
+If you are making contract agreements, you will very likely want https://github.com/CommonAccord/Agt-Form-CmA, which has frameworks for contract agreements in English and some French.

 You can add files using a text editor, move files using a file manager, edit files with an editor or the "Edit" view in the app.
-If you use an IDE - for instance Emacs - you can make edits across groups of files and otherwise improve your productivity.
+If you use an IDE - for instance Visual Studio - you can make edits across groups of files and otherwise improve your productivity.

 Feedback at CommonAccord.Slack.com or commonaccord@gmail.com, or ... make a pull request!